rikiyay/covid19/README.md

 ---

+Acknowledgements
-This repo is
+- This repo is
     - Inspired by the simulation in [this Washington Post article](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/) by Harry Stevens
     - Based on [this elastic collision implementation](https://github.com/xnx/collision) by Christian Hill